Revolutionary-Games/Thrive/doc/style_guide.md

 - For translations see the specific instructions in [working_with_translations.md](working_with_translations.md)

-- For PRs don't don't run / include locale `.po` file changes if there are only changes to the reference line numbers.
+- For PRs don't run / include locale `.po` file changes if there are only changes to the reference line numbers.
 This is done to reduce the amount of changes PRs contain, but also means that the reference line numbers are sometimes slightly out of date.